-Even though Istihalah allows transformation, the average consumer would want the producer to achieve purity level and avoid any form of shubahah (a mix between Halal and Haram).
-The manufacturer should respect Halal values and comply with them.
-If you do not specify in the purchasing specification, i.e. animal-free, the manufacture will perform the way they see deemed fit.
+Even though Istihalah allows transformation, the average consumer would want the producer to achieve a purity level and avoid any form of shubahah (a mix between Halal and Haram).
+Therefore, the manufacturer should respect Halal values and comply with them.
+If you do not specify in the purchasing specification, i.e. animal-free, the manufacturer will perform as they see deemed fit.

 |11||Is there any other commercial product containing animal or their derivatives produced in the same line as the product manufactured above, according to your supplier’s raw material/ingredient and your current production technologies and recipes?||This matter is one of the main problems in the industry since the manufacturer may not understand that although cleaning is performed, sharing a production line will never elevate the food contact surface to a purity level.
 Therefore, impurities are one of the biggest issues in the Halal, Vegetarian, Vegan and Kosher industries.|